Bira/octopus-carnival/_drafts/wir-mm-4e-drider.md

 that "oh no, I have been cursed with awesome power" made much sense.
 I mean, yeah, you're now a horrible half-spider monster, but for Lolth worshippers that should be a plus.

+Mechanically they pair really well with drow: the drow stat blocks lack any heavy frontliners, and both the standard Drider and the Fanglord fit neatly into that gap.
+The web powers from the Shadowspinner and Fanglord also do much to benefit drow warriors or other lurkers, granting them easy and potentially long-lasting combat advantage.